-To an outsider the Bumps might seem a bit barmy – it’s a kind of competition that you only find at Cambridge.
-The boats in each race all set off at the same time, spaced a little bit apart, the objective being to catch up and make contact with the boat in front of you – to ‘bump’ them.
+To an outsider the Bumps might seem a bit odd – it’s a kind of competition that you only find at Cambridge.
+The boats in each race all set off at the same time, spaced a boat length and a half apart.
+The objective being to catch up and make contact with the boat in front of you – to ‘bump’ them.
 Add the winding river Cam, furious whistles, coaches cycling alongside and hundreds of spectators into the mix, and you’ve got an exhilarating race experience unlike any other.

-Each set of races last four days, giving crews four opportunities to move up the division.
-Crews that pull off a bump on each day are awarded blades.
-Meanwhile crews unlucky enough to be bumped four times in a row are said to have ‘spooned’, with some brushing off this misfortune by awarding themselves wooden spoons as prizes.
+During the Lent and May bumps crews race once a day for four days, giving crews four opportunities to move up the division.
+Crews that pull off a bump on each day get awarded ‘blades’.
+Meanwhile crews unlucky enough to be bumped four days in a row are said to have ‘spooned’, and are awarded wooden spoons as prizes.

 The ultimate aim is to reach the top of the first division and obtain the coveted Head of the River title.
-A club’s position in the division is carried over until the next year, meaning that each crew passes on a bumps legacy to future generations of their club.
+A club’s position in the division (With Lents and and Mays being independent events) is carried over until the next year, meaning that each crew passes on a bumps legacy to future generations of their club.
 Although not every crew will have the chance to become Head of the River in a given year, the possibility of gaining blades means that particularly fast crews lower down the divisions are rewarded.

 In recent years Downing crews have dominated the top of the bumps charts.
 In the Lent bumps M1 were Head of the River in 2014 and are currently in 3rd.
 W1 most recently held the Headship in the Lents between 2011-13 and are currently 2nd.
 In the Mays M1 is currently in 6th in the May Bumps.
 W1 most recently held the Mays headship between 2011-12, 2014-16.
 They are currently in 4th.